Foreword to Second Edition 2016

 Richard stood and saw she towered over him as much as his brother, Ned, had.
 He’d ignored her height before, but now, despite his situation, he needed to ask.

 She laughed.
 “I’m just over six feet, but I may seem taller because my shoes have a heel.”
 She took her shoes off and stood facing him.
 “Is this less of a shock to you?”
 She laughed again.

 She exceeded the height of the tallest woman he had known.

-Katarina kept her shoes off until they sat down at the table.
+Katarina kept her shoes off until they sat down at the table before the news.

 The images jumped out at him before he saw the print.
 These were not the highly decorative illustrations that he remembered in bibles or Psalters.
 The images were all in color, and the people in them appeared real, not like the portraits he had.
 He ran his fingers over them, and they were flat.
 There were no ridges or bumps, other than the texture of the paper.
 But it was much thinner and more uniform than the paper he had handled.
 He tore his eyes away from the pictures to the print, and read the large plain type of the twenty-first century date to the left of the banner.

 He closed his eyes, willing the images to vanish.

 Katarina’s fingertips brushed his back.
 “Are you all right?” she asked.